Guide to paying for community college

 - Standard interest rate

-How to apply: You automatically apply for a federal loan by submitting the FAFSA®.
+How to apply: When you submit the FAFSA®, you apply for student loans, too.
 The amount you’re approved for will be in your financial aid offer.
+You’re able to decide if you want to accept the loan or not.

 Private student loans are offered through banks, credit unions, and other financial institutions.
-The loans are based on credit strength, so a cosigner is often required.
+The lender you choose will do a credit check to see if you’re eligible, so having a cosigner may help you get approved and potentially get a lower interest rate.
 Some benefits of getting a private student loan for community college include:

-- Choice of fixed or variable interest rate
+- A choice of fixed or variable interest rate

-- Generally, you can borrow a higher amount of money (up to the cost of attendance) than federal loans
+- You may be able to borrow a higher amount of money (up to the cost of attendance) than with federal loans

 Need money for college?